ericwbailey/ericwbailey.website/source/published/consent-llm-scrapers-and-poisoning-the-well.md

     src="{{ '/img/posts/consent-llm-scrapers-and-poisoning-the-well/nightshade-on-light.svg' | url }}">
 </picture>

-Mass-use of tools like Nightshade would make the corpus of content these systems less reliable.
+Mass-use of tools like Nightshade would make the corpus of content these systems require less reliable.
 This would make their output less accurate, and therefore less desirable.

-The thought past that is if enough people do this that it might **force LLM companies to adopt more ethical, opt-in based approaches**.
+The thought past that is it might **force LLM companies to adopt more ethical, opt-in based approaches**, provided enough people do this en masse.

 Forcing LLM companies to behave ethically would require global-level legislation—and even then that may not be fully sufficient.
 These legislative efforts would also require a groundswell of bottom-up advocacy and action to kick off.